Ichoran/teensy-stimulus/README.md

 ### Error States

 The Teensy Stimulus state machine contains a single error state.
 The machine can enter this state in response to invalid input that is dangerous to ignore: requesting a channel that is not there, trying to specify more states than are allowed, or setting parameters one by one into an already-running protocol.
-When in an error state, the system will accept commands but not parse any of them save for `~?` which will report the error state (as `~!abcd` where `abcd` contains some information about what went wrong), and for `~.` which will reset the state.
+When in an error state, the system will accept commands but not parse any of them save for `~$` which will return `~X` if there is an error and `~$` if not; for `~?` which will report the error state (as `~!abcd` where `abcd` contains some information about what went wrong); and for `~.` which will reset the state.
 The error can still be read out until some other command is executed, at which point the error information will be cleared.

 ### Executing and Querying a Stimulation Protocol

 To run a stimulation protocol on all defined channels, send the command `~!`.
-To run on only a single defined channel, send the command `~A!`.
+To run on only a single defined channel, send the command `~0!` where `0` is the channel number.
 More channels may not be started until the protocol on that channel has ended.

 To terminate a stimulation protocol in progress, send the command `~.`.
-To terminate a single channel while leaving any others still running, use `~A.`.
+To terminate a single channel while leaving any others still running, use `~0.`.
+Once terminated, a channel cannot be restarted.

 When a stimulation protocol ends, either because of termination or running out of time, it is marked for deletion but isn't actually deleted until new commands are sent to define stimulus trains.
 To recover the previous stimulation protocol, send the command `."`.
 This must be sent before any new stimuli are defined; otherwise, all will be cleared.
 This must also be done after running with `~A!`.